NAME Agatha Mary Clarissa Christie (née Miller)

 Though she briefly considered a career as a singer, Agatha found her true artistic calling in writing.
 Her grandson, Mathew Prichard, used the royalties she gave him to fund a trust supporting opera, classical music, and visual arts in Wales.

 Christie wrote over 20 stage plays in her lifetime.
 The Mousetrap is Christie's most famous play.
-It opened in London's West End in 1952 and holds the world record for the longest initial run of any play, with over 27,500 performances as of 2022.
+It premiered in London's West End on October 6, 1952 and holds the world record for the longest initial run of any play, with over 29,500 performances as of February 2024.

 In 1954, Christie became the first and only female playwright to have three plays running simultaneously in London's West End: The Mousetrap, Witness for the Prosecution, and Spider's Web.